gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 If it looks like gibberish to you...
 Know that it did to me initially.
 Let's unpack it slowly:

 - `TransactionRetryWithProtoRefreshError`: the transaction was aborted by the server and the client was instructed to retry.
 We'll see why in a second.
 This is completely expected and normal behavior in CockroachDB in the default isolation level (Serializable).
-- `ReadWithinUncertaintyIntervalError: read [...] encountered previous write`: We tried to read the row containing the session token, in order to write to it, but another write happened concurrently on this row, and won the race against us.
-So we have to restart from the top: re-read the fresh row data.
+- `ReadWithinUncertaintyIntervalError: read [...] encountered previous write`: We tried to read the row containing the session token, in order to write to it, but we encounter a value with a higher (meaning: more recent) timestamp.
+So we conservatively have to restart from the top: re-read the fresh row data.